Charlotte NC skyline and homes for sale

 • University City: Near UNC Charlotte, LYNX Blue Line, value pricing

-• Cabarrus County: Value play — Concord & Kannapolis
+• Cabarrus County: Value play with Concord and Kannapolis

 Schools & Commute